Cher, Foreigner, Dionne Warwick inducted into Rock & Roll Hall of Fame

 Artists must have released their first commercial recording at least 25 years before they’re eligible for induction.
 Nominees were voted on by more than 1,000 artists, historians and music industry professionals.

-John Sykes, president of entertainment enterprises at iHeartMedia and the chairman of the Rock and Roll Hall of Fame Foundation, said Saturday that he and the Hall are trying to bring the inductions back to rock's roots, not expand the category.
+John Sykes, president of entertainment enterprises at iHeartMedia and the chairman of the Rock & Roll Hall of Fame Foundation, said before the ceremony that he and the Hall are trying to bring the inductions back to rock's roots, not expand the category.

 “What I’m trying to do is bring over the aperture back up to where it was in the late '50s, where you had Brenda Lee and Hank Williams right next to Fats Domino, Elvis Presley, the Beatles.
 It was, at that time, this gumbo of artists.
 It kind of narrowed down over the years.
 All I can do is bring it back to its original roots.”